A message from the Vice-Chancellor

 - an Indigenous student who is a current second year undergraduate at Monash University and who has not applied in the previous year.

-You must also be able to commit to eight evening seminars held monthly on Tuesday, and a three-day residential program in February 2018.
+You must also be able to commit to eight evening seminars held monthly on a tuesday, and a three-day residential program in February 2018.

 Please contact the Yulendj Indigenous Engagement Unit for further advice on preparing your application.